AnnaRychkova1/smart-recruitment-grpc/README.md

 Schedule, edit, and remove interviews.

 - `POST /schedule-interviews` – Schedule interviews for the selected date with filtered candidates (candidate data is fetched directly from the server-side database) and retrieve the full interview schedule.
+- `POST /reschedule-interviews` – Reschedule all interview
-- `PUT /update-interview/:id` – Reschedule
+- `PUT /update-interview/:id` – Change one interview
 - `DELETE /delete-interview/:id` – Cancel interview

 ---